aturt14/pwncmd/README.md

 ## Contributing
 Disclaimer:

-This application is *not* bug-free.
+This application is **not** bug-free.

-In best case, when you find a bug, you solve it yourself and just create a pull request.
+Ideally, when you find a bug, you solve it yourself and just create a pull request.
 If that isn't for some reason possible, there is a slight chance that I will find time to solve the issue for you, so just create an issue and pray to the Matrix.

 # Known bugs
 1. Listing files in `/dojos` doesn't show actual ASU courses.